PhaniNuney/Sorting-Visualiser/README.md

 - Insertion Sort
 - Selection Sort

-Fork the Repository and run it locally using the common "next run dev"
+Fork the Repository and run it locally using the command "next run dev"